Gaussian and non-Gaussian fluctuations for mesoscopic linear statistics in determinantal processes: Introduction and results

 We have seen that the MNS ensemble describes non-colliding Brownian motions in a cylindrical geometry.
-In this case, the diagram of figure \ref{fig:phase} shows the particles statistic at a given mesoscopic scale $\delta$ exhibits a sharp transition from Poisson to GUE at time $N^{-\alpha}$.
-This situation is similar to Dyson's Brownian motion which was investigated in~\cite{DJ_14}.
-However the transitions are different: for the MNS ensemble there is no intermediate regime which depends on the test function $f$ and unexpectedly the fluctuations are not Gaussian at the critical scale.
-In both interpretations of the MNS model as non-colliding Brownian motions, or a grand canonical ensemble of free fermions, it is not clear why we get non-Gaussian fluctuations at a certain relation between the sampling scale of the linear statistic and the size of cylinder, respectively the temperature of the gas.
+In this case, the diagram of figure \ref{fig:phase} shows that the particle statistics at a given mesoscopic scale~$\delta$ exhibit a sharp transition from Poisson to GUE at time $N^{-\delta}$.
+This situation is similar to that of the Dyson's Brownian motion which was investigated in~\cite{DJ_14}.
+However the transitions are different: for the MNS ensemble, there is no intermediate regime which depends on the test function $f$ and quite unexpectedly the critical fluctuations are not Gaussian.
+In both interpretations, either as non-colliding Brownian motions, or as a grand canonical ensemble of free fermions, it is not clear why this phenomenon occurs at a certain relation between the sampling scale of the linear statistic and the size of cylinder, or the temperature of the gas respectively.
 Actually, it would be very interesting to get another description than theorem~\ref{thm:MNS_C^n} of the random field~$\Xi_{\psi,\tau}$ which arises at the critical scale in order to understand how the spatial correlations disappear in the transition from the $H^{1/2}$-Gaussian noise $\Xi_0$ to the white noise $\Xi_\infty$.
-Another point of interest would be to understand how the processes $\Xi_{\Psi,\tau}$ depend on the shape function $\Psi$ and if proposition~\ref{thm:MNS_property} has any probabilistic or physical interpretation. \\
+Another point of interest would be to understand how the processes $\Xi_{\Psi,\tau}$ depend on the shape $\Psi$ and why the MNS Ensemble appears to be special.\\